Anew Revolution

-Anew Revolution (often shortened to ANR) is an American metal band from Austin, Texas.
+Anew Revolution (often shortened to ANR) was an American metal band from Austin, Texas.

 History

 Anew Revolution was formed by ex-Ünloco frontman Joey Duenas and includes Frank "Frankie" Salvaggio and Rob Urbani, former members of Slaves on Dope.
 The band released a five-track self-released EP in 2005 featuring the tracks "Cave In", "Rise", "Let Go", "Saddest Song", and "Pieces".
 In 2007 the band recorded several tracks performed at a live show held at The Machine Shop in Flint, Michigan, and released a four-track CD which included new tracks "Bite My Tongue", "Savior", and "Blister & Burn".
 Anew Revolution officially signed a worldwide record deal with Koch Records in late August 2007.

 Rise (2008–2010)

 On April 15, 2008, ANR released their first full-length album, Rise, produced by Mudrock (Godsmack, Avenged Sevenfold).
 Tighter, heavier and more dynamic than the previous recordings, Rise features crowd favorites such as "Done", "Rise", "Generation".